DMacMakes/dmdocs/content/en/torrens/ise102/week8/index_old_loong.md

   // -------- GET BET ----------------------------------------------
   //  Should be one line, call a function, store bet it returns.
-  //  Get user bet, check that it's valid, so.. getLegalBet, returns a bet that we can
+  //  Get user bet, check that it's valid, so.. getValidBet, returns a bet that we can
   // expect to >$0 and <=$playerCash, can't bet what you don't have.
 Function will
   // need to know player's cash to check they don't bet above it..
-  //  bet = getLegalBet(playerCash)
+  //  bet = getValidBet(playerCash)
   int bet = 200;  // dummy bet
   cout << "You bet $" << 200 << "\n\n";